exbotanical/lib.chron/README.md

 # lib.chron

-Schedulers, timers, and clock-based eventing for the C programming language
+Schedulers, timers, and time-contingent eventing for the C programming language

 ## Library Features